V-Mary/labs_Java/README.md

 Task
 Write code for Lab 2

-MedicalProfession.
-Implement a hierarchy of performances that can take place in a medical profession Draw a UML class diagram
 Use java code convention
 CLasses must be distributed in packages
 Work with console must be minimal